 Look at the Big Picture

 Clinical judgement is the leading cause of malpractice claims which may be caused by cognitive bias, clinical reasoning, and knowledge gaps.10 Learning about vulnerabilities within the diagnostic process may help psychiatrists to reduce diagnostic error rates.
-Diagnosis in psychiatry is both complex and difficult as many conditions mimic one another.11 For example, according to Caroline Balling MD, one study found two thirds of patients diagnosed with bipolar disorder were misdiagnosed during initial treatment.12 Some symptoms may be present in multiple disorders.
-For example, Complex Post Traumatic Stress Disorder (cPTSD) may appear to be a basic anxiety disorder, mood disorder, attention deficit disorder, or anger management issues.13,14
+Diagnosis in psychiatry is both complex and difficult as many conditions mimic one another.11 According to Caroline Balling MD, one study found two-thirds of patients diagnosed with bipolar disorder were misdiagnosed during initial treatment.12 Some symptoms may be present in multiple disorders.
+For example, Complex Post-Traumatic Stress Disorder (cPTSD) may appear to be a basic anxiety disorder, mood disorder, attention deficit disorder, or anger management issues.13,14

-Physicians must be mindful to avoid possible confirmation bias and anchoring bias when making a diagnosis15.
-Keep this in mind when a patient comes to the office and reports having a particular diagnosis based on popular diagnoses such as depression, PTSD, and ADHD or after conducting a “Dr. Google” search.
+Physicians must be mindful to avoid possible confirmation bias and anchoring bias when making a diagnosis.15 Keep this in mind when a patient comes to the office and reports having a particular diagnosis based on popular diagnoses such as depression, PTSD, and Attention-Deficit / Hyperactivity Disorder (ADHD) after conducting a “Dr. Google” search.
 Recognize and educate the patient that symptoms may be present in more than one diagnosis and that further information, testing, referrals, and sessions may be necessary to come to an accurate diagnosis.